 Returning home, O’Gill meets Brian, the leprechaun king (Jimmy O’Dea) and is granted the traditional three wishes.
 However, they do not bring the results he hoped for.

-Based on the events of Bloody Sunday, this powerful drama recreates the events that took place in Derry on January 30 1972 (watch the trailer).
+Based on the events of Bloody Sunday and shot in the style of a documentary, this powerful drama recreates the events that took place in Derry on January 30 1972 (watch the trailer).

 Activist Ivan Cooper (James Nesbitt) leads a peaceful protest that ends in slaughter when British soldiers open fire on the crowd leaving 13 dead and 14 wounded.

-This is one of the most impactful movies about Ireland and, regardless of how many times you watch it, the horrors of what took place never fail to hit home.
+This is one of the most impactful movies about Ireland and, regardless of how many times you watch it, the horrors of what took place never fail to hit home (read about the differences between Ireland and Northern Ireland).

-Written and directed by Irish filmmaker Terry George, Some Mother’s Son is based on the true story of the 1981 hunger strike at the Maze Prison.
+Written and directed by Terry George, Some Mother’s Son is based on the true story of the 1981 hunger strike at the Maze Prison.

 Bobby Sands (John Lynch) leads the protest claiming that IRA prisoners should be treated as prisoners of war, not criminals.